rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 When you receive your new printer, it will come with an aluminum or plastic vat frame with FEP film already installed.
 Check that the film is tight by lightly tapping with your finger.
 If it is tensioned correctly, it should sound just like a snare drum.

-Sometimes the screws may seem loose, but it may be tensioned correctly from the factory.
-Do not simply tighten the screws, or you may then over tension the FEP.
+Sometimes the screws may seem loose, but they may be tensioned correctly from the factory.
+Do not merely tighten the screws, as you may over tension the FEP.

 **How tight exactly should the FEP be tensioned?**